eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-kafka2.md

 ### Source format

-{% include warning.html content="Connecting to Kafka and consuming from topics via sources are not yet supported by Ditto." %}
+{% include warning.html content="Connecting to Kafka and consuming from topics via sources is not yet supported by Ditto." %}

 ### Target format